renegare/depipe/README.md

 - [ ] Shell script to build the cli tool into a phar and optionally install it somewhere in a PATH
 - [ ] Better arch idea around managing various cloud providers e.g rackspace (currently targeting aws)
 - [ ] Better arch idea around testing + deploying to a shared host (not everyone needs to launch an instance per app!)

+### What Next (this list is never complete!)

+- [ ] connect:command - connect an instance to a load balancer
+- [ ] kill:command - terminate instances
+- [ ] find:command - find instances
+- [ ] delete:command - delete an image